+Foreign countries

+Japan

-Foreign countries Japan The GI system is based on the "Controlled Designation of Origin"system of wine, which is an important product of the international trade mainly in Europe for a long time.
-In order to prevent unfair using of the name of geographical origin, main wine producing countries such as France officially established the standard of conditions to use the name of geographical origin for product wine, and have protected profits of both producers and consumers. d When the WTO (World Trade Organization) started, protection of the GIs of wines and spirits became the duty of the member nations.
+The GI system is based on the "Controlled Designation of Origin"system of wine, which is an important product of the international trade mainly in Europe for a long time.
+In order to prevent unfair using of the name of geographical origin, main wine producing countries such as France officially established the standard of conditions to use the name of geographical origin for product wine, and have protected profits of both producers and consumers.

+GI

+東京

+d When the WTO (World Trade Organization) started, protection of the GIs of wines and spirits became the duty of the member nations.
 Therefore, the National Tax Agency of JAPAN established the system in 1994.
 And the system was revised in 2015, and all liquor products became targets of the system.
-3 G I J Bordeaux wine and Chianti wine in Europe are famous for G Q. How are the GIs displayed?
-A. [Example of indication] GI for "Tokyo" Any of the following intervention of the
+Bordeaux wine and Chianti wine in Europe are famous for G!!
+Q. How are the GIs displayed?
+A. [Example of indication] GI for "Tokyo" Any of the following initial more than on the fol

 Any of the following letters are written jointly more than one place of the GIs.
-1「地理的表示」 2「Geographical Indication」
+2 [Geographical Indication]